Carrie Underwood

-Carrie Marie Underwood (born March 10, 1983) is an American country singer and songwriter.
-She rose to prominence after winning the fourth season of American Idol in 2005, returning as a judge beginning with the twenty-third season in 2025.
-Underwood's first single, "Inside Your Heaven" (2005), made her the first-ever country artist to debut atop the Billboard Hot 100 chart and the only solo country artist to top the Hot 100 in the 2000s.
-Bolstered by further crossover singles "Jesus, Take the Wheel" and diamond-certified "Before He Cheats", Underwood's debut studio album, Some Hearts (2005), became the best-selling debut album of all time by a solo female country artist, was ranked by Billboard as the top country album of the 2000s, and won her three Grammy Awards, including Best New Artist.
-She followed it with Carnival Ride (2007), which sold over half a million copies first-week and won two Grammy Awards.
-Her third studio album, Play On (2009), made her the only woman in history to have eleven consecutive top-two singles and the first since the 1980s to accumulate ten number-ones at US country radio.
+Carrie Marie Fisher (née Underwood; born March 10, 1983) is an American country singer and songwriter.
+Recognized for her vocal range and dynamic stage presence, Underwood is credited as a pivotal figure in 21st century country music.
+She has revitalized and sustained the presence of female country artists in popular culture since winning the fourth season of American Idol in 2005.

+Her first single, "Inside Your Heaven" in 2005, made her the first-ever country artist to debut atop the US Billboard Hot 100 and the only solo country artist to top the Hot 100 in the 2000s.
+Led by crossover singles "Jesus, Take the Wheel" and "Before He Cheats", her first album, Some Hearts (2005), became the best-selling debut album of all time by a solo female country artist, was ranked by Billboard as the top country album of the 2000s, and won her three Grammy Awards—including Best New Artist.
+Thereafter, Carnival Ride (2007) sold over half a million copies first-week and won two Grammy Awards, while Play On (2009) made her the only woman ever to have eleven consecutive top-two singles and the first since the 1980s to attain ten number-ones at country radio.

-Underwood achieved the second-best selling female release of 2012 and won a Grammy Award with her fourth album, Blown Away (2012).
-Her compilation album, Greatest Hits: Decade #1 (2014), broke multiple chart and sales records, while spawning the Grammy-winning crossover single "Something in the Water".
-Her fifth studio album, Storyteller (2015), made her the only country artist in history to have all of their first five studio albums reach either number one or two on the Billboard 200 chart.
-With her sixth album, Cry Pretty (2018), she became the only woman in history to top the Billboard 200 with four country studio albums and had the largest female album debut of 2018.
-In the 2020s, she has released her first Christmas album, My Gift (2020); won the Grammy Award for Best Roots Gospel Album with her first gospel album, My Savior (2021); and reinforced her country pop image with Denim & Rhinestones (2022).
+She achieved the second-best selling female album released in 2012 and won a Grammy Award with Blown Away.
+A commercial success in 2014, her compilation album spawned the Grammy-winning crossover single "Something in the Water".
+Storyteller (2015) made her the only country artist to have all first five studio albums reach the top two on the US Billboard 200, while Cry Pretty had the largest female album debut of 2018 and made her the only woman to top the Billboard 200 with four country studio albums.
+In the 2020s, she has released the Christmas album My Gift (2020), won the Grammy Award for Best Roots Gospel Album with the gospel album My Savior (2021), and reinforced her country pop image with Denim & Rhinestones in 2022.